 To do this, it needs your API details from your CRM install.
 Here’s how it may look in practice, with a central CRM, accepting data from a network of sites.

-The API connector is written to help you get contacts into your CRM.
-We have the following options available
+The API Connector is written to help you get contacts from external sites into your CRM.
+It currently supports the following: